-11. Employee future benefits
+10. Employee future benefits

-The Plan includes a dozen participating employers broken down into three groups: the CMA and its subsidiary, the Medical Council of Canada, and other employers referred to as Associated Employers [seven employers].
+The Plan includes a dozen participating employers broken down into three groups: the CMA and its subsidiary, the Medical Council of Canada and other employers referred to as Associated Employers [seven employers].

 The most recent funding actuarial valuation of the Plan was performed as of July 1, 2022.
-It showed plan assets of \$112,400, a defined benefit obligation of \$90,800, and a resulting funding excess of \$21,600 as at July 1, 2022, for the CMA and its subsidiary under the going-concern basis using a discount rate of 6.0% per year and incorporating a provision for adverse deviations of 12%.
-These results were extrapolated to January 1, 2023, based on a discount rate of 5.0% per year and reflecting the asset return in the second half of 2022.
-This extrapolation shows plan assets of \$117,900, defined benefit obligation of \$95,400, and a resulting funding excess of \$22,500 as at January 1, 2023, for the CMA and its subsidiary.
+It showed plan assets of \$112,400, a defined benefit obligation of \$90,800 and a resulting funding excess of \$21,600 as at July 1, 2022, for the CMA and its subsidiary under the going concern basis using a discount rate of 6.0% per year and incorporating a provision for adverse deviations of 12%.
+These results were extrapolated to January 1, 2024, based on a discount rate of 5.15% per year.
+This extrapolation shows plan assets of \$121,800, defined benefit obligation of \$102,900, and a resulting funding excess of \$18,900 as at January 1, 2024, for the CMA and its subsidiary.
 The next actuarial valuation must be performed at a date on or before July 1, 2025.